martinrotter/linux-customizations/powerbash/README.md

 * working directory,
 * result code of previous command,
 * current Git branch (if any),
-* dirty state of Git branch (if any),
+* dirty state of Git branch (if any).

-* some specific situations are shown with special color (like error in previous command).
+There is `utilities.bash` script which contains some extra goodies like directory stack operation accessible via aliases or case insensitive completions.
+Directory stack shortucts are:

+* `s` - swaps to most recent directories in dirstack,
+* `p` - pops mos recent directory from dirstack,
+* `d` - displays directory stack with interactive selection.

 ## Installation.
 1. Clone this repo into standalone folder: `git clone https://github.com/martinrotter/powerbash.git powerbash`.